handpoint/ecommdoc/batchintegration/overview.md

 Unlike the Hosted and Direct Integrations, the Batch Integration does not process transactions sent to it immediately.
 Instead, the Gateway queues these transactions to be processed and returns a batch reference number which can be used to download a file that contains the current status of the transactions.

-atch Processing does not support transactions that require Customer interaction such as 3-D Secure transactions, or alternative payment methods with interactive Wallet or Checkout pages.
+Batch Processing does not support transactions that require Customer interaction such as 3-D Secure transactions, or alternative payment methods with interactive Wallet or Checkout pages.

 ## Security and Compliance